 If you’ve decided to sell on the Internet with a website, you may think the website is the business.
-But, a website is just a form of media, like TV, radio, a magazine or a newspaper.
+But a website is just a form of media, like TV, radio, a magazine, or a newspaper.
 You still need to attract viewers or readers.
 Your website is not your business.
-Your business is marketing; getting traffic to your website and converting that traffic to sales.
-If you want to make money, you need to focus on marketing your website, not making it prettier.
+Your business is marketing, getting traffic to your website, and converting that traffic to sales.
+If you want to make money, you must focus on marketing your website, not making it prettier.

 I know you’ve heard many times that the way to make money is to take action.
 But, all action does not make money.
 You need to understand the difference between action and money-making action.

 If you survive in business long enough, you become more honest with yourself.
 Looking back, you realize that much of what you did was to satisfy your ego or was a result of wrong thinking and an unproductive belief system…like making sure your ads were just perfect before testing them or getting your website just right before promoting it.

 Making money is very simple; it’s everything else that’s complicated.
 You fail to make money when you complicate the process.
 Be honest with yourself and start identifying those actions that take your focus away from making money…actions that are anti-money.
 Just because you are staying busy doesn’t mean you are making money.

 Here are two emails from dealers who were not focused on making money …

 “I want to sell at the local flea market, but I only have money for one line of products, pepper sprays, and I don’t want to start selling until I can display at least 4 or 5 different product lines.”

 It’s good that I didn’t think that way 37 years ago when I had only a 25,000-volt stun gun to sell.
 If I hadn’t started selling that one product, I doubt there ever would have been other products, much less the hundreds I sell now.